 Who is involved?

-With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant and in partnership with local crabbers, Stockton University is helping to restore 11,030 acres of coastal bay habitats by removing over 1,000 derelict crab pots from ten coastal bays.
-Stockton University is also focusing on education and outreach efforts, in part through partnership with the WeCrab project led by Rutgers University and supported by a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant.
+With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant and in partnership with local crabbers, Stockton University helped to restore 11,030 acres of coastal bay habitats by removing over 1,000 derelict crab pots from ten coastal bays.
+Stockton University also focused on education and outreach efforts, in part through partnership with the WeCrab project led by Rutgers University and supported by a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant.

 What is the project and why is it important?